-‘Queen Of Curves’ Abigail Ratchford Flaunts Thick Booty In Garter Belt, Thigh-High Stockings And Stilettos
+Abigail Ratchford Flaunts Thick Booty In Garter Belt, Thigh-High Stockings And Stilettos

 “You are so beautiful.
 I like the color one,” a fan wrote.

-“I think that you look absolutely beautiful in both,” another opined before adding heart-eyed emoji.
+“I think that you look absolutely beautiful in both,” another opined and added heart-eyed emoji.

-A third Instagrammer seemed to revere Abigail and wrote this gushing comment.
+A third Instagrammer seemed to revere Abigail and wrote a gushing comment.

 “I will worship you, my queen, for the rest of my life.”